 IPowerE heritage activities

-The IPowerE Council formed a Heritage Committee in 2003 to concentrate on all aspects of heritage relating to the reciprocating engines and gas turbines.
+The IPowerE Council formed a Heritage Committee to concentrate on all aspects of heritage relating to reciprocating engines and gas turbines.
 Heritage activities of the Institution now include visits, lectures, and the publication of heritage papers.

 Mirrlees Blackstone MB275 Range